 For patients seeking treatment for dyspnea caused by a cardiovascular condition, Brigham and Women's Hospital (BWH) in Boston provides state-of-the-art treatment in a world-class facility.

-The physicians who treat patients at the Dyspnea Center at Brigham and Women’s Hospital (BWH) provide expert care, collaborating with specialists in pulmonary and critical care medicine, thoracic surgery, cardiovascular medicine, neurology and cardiovascular and thoracic imaging.
+The physicians who treat patients at the The Lung Center at Brigham and Women’s Hospital (BWH) provide expert care, collaborating with specialists in pulmonary and critical care medicine, thoracic surgery, cardiovascular medicine, neurology and cardiovascular and thoracic imaging.
 This collaboration ensures that patients experiencing shortness of breath will get prompt answers about the cause of their symptoms and will receive targeted treatment.

-Dyspnea patients benefit from the Dyspnea Center's clinical team and the wide range of specialists at The Lung Center and Heart & Vascular Center, including pulmonary and critical care medicine, thoracic surgery, cardiovascular medicine, neurology and thoracic and cardiovascular imaging.
+Dyspnea patients benefit from the clinical team and the wide range of specialists at The Lung Center and Heart & Vascular Center, including pulmonary and critical care medicine, thoracic surgery, cardiovascular medicine, neurology and thoracic and cardiovascular imaging.
 This collaboration ensures world-class, comprehensive care for dyspnea — as well as its underlying causes.